Scroll down to access our Children’s Resources

 2020 SACRAMENT of CONFIRMATION Wednesday, Sept.
 30, 2020 at 3pm

 Bishop Celebrant, The Most Reverend Edward M. Deliman, D.D.,V.G.

 Rehearsal – Sat.
 Sept.
 26 at 11am in the church.
 For Sponsor & Candidate mandatory attendance required.

 18th Sunday in Ordinary Time: In today’s gospel, we hear about the miracle of five loaves and two fish.
 Jesus asked the disciples if they had any food to feed the many people that had been listening to Jesus.
 The disciples told Jesus that they only had five loaves and two fish, but then Jesus made a miracle; the five loaves of bread and the two fishes became enough to feed thousands of people.

 Formative Fiction by Jared Dees

 New collection of Bible stories for kids about hope.
-It will be available next week on the Feast of the Ascension of the Lord (May 21).

 - Psalm 1 Story: The Boy and the Seeds

 - Psalm 2 Story: The Girl and Her Goldfish